 No federal return attached: The Arizona Department of Revenue no longer requires that you attach your federal Form 1120S with your AZ Form 120S.

 Due date: March 15th if LLC/S-Corp runs on the calendar year.
-If running a different fiscal year, due date is the 15th day of the 3rd month after the close of the taxable year.
+If running a different fiscal year, the due date is the 15th day of the 3rd month after the close of the taxable year.

 Estimated taxes: If your LLC/S-Corp estimates income tax liability to be $1,000 or more, you must file quarterly estimated tax payments.

 Arizona Department of Revenue: Corporate Income Tax Forms

 AZTaxes maintains an FAQ section for commonly asked questions:

 AZTaxes also has instructional videos on YouTube:

 Also referred to as: Sales & Use Tax